 Due to the increasing and unprecedented quantity of applications and in order to use FPSA funds in a fair and equitable manner, the trustees have decided to review the processing of applications.

-Deadline 2 30th April, Trustee meeting 6th May 2021, response within 5 working days of meeting
+Deadline 1 - 30th April, Trustee meeting 6th May 2022, response within 5 working days of meeting (CLOSED)